-I may have stated earlier that unlike the Xbox One, the Xbox Series X was not designed to be the all-in-one entertainment system.
+I may have stated earlier that, unlike the Xbox One, the Xbox Series X was not designed to be an all-in-one entertainment system.
 This holds true, but it doesn’t mean that the console doesn’t offer any such features.

 With 4K UHD Blu-ray optical drive, you’ll have the support to play all your movies, etc. that are available in this format.
 That said, it also supports the older DVD format.

 The Xbox Series X is geared from the onset to be used as a 4K platform, so having a supporting TV or monitor will be essential for the full experience.